jobovy/galpy/doc/source/actionAngle.rst

 ..
-WARNING:: Angles using the Staeckel approximation in galpy are such that (a) the radial angle starts at zero at pericenter and increases then going toward apocenter; (b) the vertical angle starts at zero at *z=* and increases toward positive zmax.
+WARNING:: Angles using the Staeckel approximation in galpy are such that (a) the radial angle starts at zero at pericenter and increases then going toward apocenter; (b) the vertical angle starts at zero at *z=0* and increases toward positive zmax.
 The latter is a different convention from that in Binney (2012), but is consistent with that in actionAngleIsochrone and actionAngleSpherical.